garywill/angora-guestbook/readme.txt

 UPDATE FROM ANGORA GUESTBOOK VERSIONS 1.0, 1.1, 1.2 AND 1.2.1
 -------------------------------------------------------------

-Use the 1.x to 1.5 update patch and follow its instructions
+NOTE: Use the 1.x to 1.6.1 update patch, not the full 1.6.1 package.

+1. Backup your files and database
+1. Upload all files from the guest/ folder to your server and replace the old ones
+3. Run the setup installer at /setup/
+4. Follow the instructions on the screen and choose "Update from versions 1.x" when asked

 UPDATE FROM AN GUESTBOOK VERSION 0.7.x